dmh2000/go_assessment/README.md

 ### What is this?

-This is a tool for assessing or practicing beginner level programming in Go.
+This is a tool for assessing or practicing beginner level programming in Golang.
 It is [inspired by Rebecca Murphey's js-assessment](https://github.com/rmurphey/js-assessment)

 A while back I tried out Murphey's js-assessment and found it to be a valuable tool for refreshing my javascript capability when I had not written any JavaScript for a few months.
 I figured a similar tool for Go might be useful